-804 Representative Ambassador Lighthizer was doing with this trilateral with Japan and 805 Europe.
-That kind of effort is really important in getting China to address some of these 806 practices that we are all troubled by.
-807 Mr. LaHood.
+Mr. LaHOOD.
 Thank you.

-808 Mr. Greer, the question that I asked Mr. Duesterberg about whether it was a mistake 809 20 years ago to allow China into the WTO, do you have an answer on that, yes or no, and 810 any other comments?
-811 Mr. Greer.
+Mr. Greer, the question that I asked Mr. Duesterberg about whether it was a mistake 20 years ago to allow China into the WTO, do you have an answer on that, yes or no, and any other comments?

+Mr. GREER.
 The answer is yes.
-And I think we have seen we have data now, 812 right?
+And I think we have seen-we have data now, right?
 We have data.
-We can at the time, like Mr. Duesterberg said, a lot of people said 813 it was not a great idea, but went forward anyway.
-But now we have 20, 23 years of data, 814 and we can see the jobs that were lost.
+We can-at the time, like Mr. Duesterberg said, a lot of people said it was not a great idea, but went forward anyway.
+But now we have 20, 23 years of data, and we can see the jobs that were lost.
 We can see the factories that were lost.

-815 And this isn't just fluff, right?
-There are economic studies from a variety of 816 esteemed economists who have made this connection very clearly.
-So there is no question 817 that it was a mistake, and it would be a mistake going forward to continue to think that we 818 can somehow get them to change, absent some kind of strong enforcement.
-819 Mr. LaHood.
+And this isn't just fluff, right?
+There are economic studies from a variety of esteemed economists who have made this connection very clearly.
+So there is no question that it was a mistake, and it would be a mistake going forward to continue to think that we can somehow get them to change, absent some kind of strong enforce-

+Mr. LaHOOD.
 Thank you.

-820 I yield back.
-821 Chairman Smith of Nebraska.
-Thank you.
-822 Mr. Higgins from New York.
-823 Mr. Higgins.
+I yield back.

+Mr. Higgins from New York.

+Mr. HIĞGINS.
 Thank you, Mr. Chairman.

-824 You know, I think most agree that what oil was to the 20th century electrification 825 will be to the 21st century in terms of global dominance relative to the world economy.
-826 China is 20 percent of the world's population.
+You know, I think most agree that what oil was to the 20th century electrification will be to the 21st century in terms of global dominance relative to the world economy.

+China is 20 percent of the world's population.
 It is a \$17 trillion economy.
-It is 19 827 percent of the world's economy.
-The United States is five percent of the world's 828 population.
+It is 19 percent of the world's economy.
+The United States is five percent of the world's population.
 It is a \$25 trillion economy, which is 24 percent of the world's economy.

-829 In this new era of global economic superiority, you are either the country that 830 controls the supply chain or you are the country that is controlled by the country that controls 831 the supply chain.
-832 And the title of this hearing is "Countering China's Trade and Investment Agenda: 833 Opportunities for American Leadership."
+In this new era of global economic superiority, you are either the country that controls the supply chain or you are the country that is controlled by the country that controls the supply chain.

+And the title of this hearing is "Countering China's Trade and Investment Agenda: Opportunities for American Leadership."
 You know, China cheats on their currency.
-834 They steal our intellectual property.
-They treat their people poorly, and they treat their 835 environment poorly.
-We do have to be tougher on China, but the United States has to be 836 tougher on ourselves about China.
-837 What do I mean by that?
-China was investing \$1 trillion in infrastructure in Africa 838 15 years ago not to help the people of Africa, but to exploit Africa, to position itself to 839 become a superior economic force.
-840 China mines or refines 68 percent of the world's nickel.
-China mines or refined 73 841 percent of the world's cobalt.
-China mines or refines 40 percent of the world's copper, and 842 China mines and refines 59 percent of the lithium, which is also called white gold in the 21st 843 century because of the emphasis on electrification.
-There are 200 mega-battery 844 manufacturing plants that are either online or will be completed by 2030 for electric 845 vehicles: 11 are in North America; 21 are in Europe; and 148 are in China.
-China has 80 846 percent of the global lithium-ion manufacturing capacity.
-847 Not only are we being outpaced, we are getting clobbered.
-And unless and until 848 Democrats and Republicans within the American Government make a decision to gain 849 access to these raw materials, we can never catch up.
-And we will always, in the 21st 850 century, be controlled by the country that controls the world supply chains.
-851 So, Mr. Duesterberg, you had made reference to this relative to rare earth materials and minerals.
+They steal our intellectual property.
+They treat their people poorly, and they treat their environment poorly.
+We do have to be tougher on China, but the United States has to be tougher on ourselves about China.

+What do I mean by that?
+China was investing \$1 trillion in infrastructure in Africa 15 years ago not to help the people of Africa, but to exploit Africa, to position itself to become a superior economic force.

+China mines or refines 68 percent of the world's nickel.
+China mines or refined 73 percent of the world's cobalt.
+China mines or refines 40 percent of the world's copper, and China mines and refines 59 percent of the lithium, which is also called white gold in the 21st century because of the emphasis on electrification.
+There are 200 mega-battery manufacturing plants that are either online or will be completed by 2030 for electric vehicles: 11 are in North America; 21 are in Europe; and 148 are in China.
+China has 80 percent of the global lithium-ion manufacturing capacity.

+Not only are we being outpaced, we are getting clobbered.
+And unless and until Democrats and Republicans within the American Government make a decision to gain access to these raw materials, we can never catch up.
+And we will always, in the 21st century, be controlled by the country that controls the world supply chains.

+So, Mr. Duesterberg, you had made reference to this relative to rare earth materials and minerals.
 Your thoughts on this?